mauriziospaccialbelli/MakeRoll/README.md

 **ENGLISH** / [ITALIANO](README(IT).md)

-Support the work of Maurizio Spaccialbelli [Patreon](https://www.patreon.com/mauriziospaccialbelli)
+Support and follow the work of Maurizio Spaccialbelli on [Patreon](https://www.patreon.com/mauriziospaccialbelli)

 **MakeRoll** is a universal, easy and adjustable system for scrolling spool in 3d printing fff/fdm.